-Suprtool will not allow you to define a real type item.
+Suprtool for HP-UX will not allow you to define a real type item.
 Although Suprtool can map "R" items in SD files and in Eloquence datasets, we do not allow the creation of real or longs using the define command.